mateussiil/microservices-nodejs-ecommerce/README.md

 <p align="center">
   <bold>(WIP)</bold>: This is an enterprise scale advanced microservice pattern with REST API and GRPC Microservices.
-Want to ask Rex Isaac Raphael questions, join the slack channel

-  Want to ask <a target="_blank" href="https://twitter.com/Mateussiil">Rex Isaac Raphael</a> questions, follow me on my the twitter :)
+Want to ask <a target="_blank" href="https://twitter.com/Mateussiil">Mateus Oliveira</a> questions, follow me on my the twitter :)
 </p>
     <p align="center">
 </p>